DOE Forrestal Building, Washington, DC

 This position is for a junior-level Watch Officer to assist the National Nuclear Security Administration (NNSA) Emergency Management Enterprise in maintaining its security responsibilities –

 assessments, and issues tracking.
-The Watch Officer/Analyst will be directly supporting the Consolidated Emergency Operations Center
+The Watch Analyst will be directly supporting the Consolidated Emergency Operations Center

 - Conducting initial research of potential and actual events and the possible impacts to DOE/NNSA sites, facilities, or other DOE/NNSA mission interests.

 - Utilizing analytical knowledge and skills to assist in developing and providing:

-- Assisting the Training Officer in the creation and use of Watch Office-specific products utilizing the Microsoft Office suite of programs (Word, Excel, Powerpoint etc.),
+- Assisting the Training Officer in the creation and use of Watch Office-specific products utilizing the Microsoft Office suite of programs (Word, Excel, Powerpoint, Outlook, Access)

 - Assisting the Training Officer in the creation and use of Watch Office-specific technical products

-- Assisting setup of the meeting space for daily morning briefings (displaying the Common Operational Picture, Video Teleconference, Battle Rhythm, and live map).
+- Assist with setup of the meeting space for daily morning briefings (displaying the Common Operational Picture, Video Teleconference, Battle Rhythm, and live map).

 - Assist second-layer review (proofreading) of CEOC Watch Office products, as time permits.

 - Assist with augmentation of Operations Support to various offices and team rooms, as required.

 - Assist with administrative support for the Director or Deputy Director, as required.